organisciak/dissertation/document/1_intro.md

 ## Problem

 The growth of digital collections has outpaced the ability to comprehensively clean, transcribe, and annotate the data.
-Similar roadblocks are affecting born-digital information, as the world wide world does not require meta description.<!--TODO citation on meta tags; also sentence could use rewriting-->
+Similar roadblocks are affecting born-digital information, where the rapid creation of documents often follows from passive or unrestricted forms of creation.
 The lack of strong descriptive metadata poses an obstacle for information retrieval, which must infer the aboutness of a document in order to surface it for an interested user.
 <!-- TODO: there should a good citation on this somewhere... -->
 Crowdsourcing is increasing being used to address this problem.